daemon251/Ultrakill-WeaponVariantBinds/README.md

 This mod is in development.
 Expect issues.
 Contact me at discord: daemon8363 if you encounter problems.

 This mod may conflict with other mods that add or remove weapons.
-I have attempted to accomodate for these mods, but neither I nor my programming prowess can guarantee compatability.
+I have attempted to accomodate for these mods, but neither I nor my programming prowess can guarantee compatibility.

 # OVERVIEW